Module: Somatic Psychology

 2. Body, Feelings, Mind: Embryology and the Body Systems

-• The influence of perinatal experience on the development of the will and personality patterns, with reference to Grof’s basic perinatal matrix
+- The influence of perinatal experience on the development of the will and personality patterns, with reference to Grof’s basic pre and perinatal matrix

-• The development of sub-personalities, their somatic manifestations, and methods of working with them through inner body dialogue, identification and dis-identification, and movement process
+- The development of sub-personalities, their somatic manifestations, and methods of working with them through voice dialogue and inner body dialogue, identification and dis-identification, and movement process.

-4. Development of the Sense of Self: Neuroscience and Trauma work
+4. Early Development and Sense of Self: Somatic approaches for Trauma

-• The development of the senses of self, with particular reference to Stern’s work, in relation to Infant Movement Development and Authentic Movement practice
+- The development of the Senses of self, with particular reference to Stern’s work, and in relation to Infant Movement Development and Authentic Movement practices.

 5. Movement Process Work: the Body as Shadow